AdobeDocs/campaign-classic.en/help/message-center/using/transactional-messaging-architecture.md

 * Install the **[!UICONTROL LINE Connect]** package on both instances.
 * Install the **[!UICONTROL Transactional message control]** package on your marketing instance, and the **[!UICONTROL Transactional message execution]** package on the execution instance.
 * Create a LINE **external account** and **service** on both instances with identical naming for them to be synchronized.
-For more information on how to create a LINE external account and service, refer to this [page](../../delivery/using/line-channel.md#creating-a-line-account-and-an-external-account-).
+For more information on how to create a LINE external account and service, refer to [this section](../../delivery/using/line-channel.md#setting-up-line-channel).

 Then, from the **[!UICONTROL Explorer]** , in **[!UICONTROL Platform]** > **[!UICONTROL External account]** , you need to configure different external accounts on both instances: